y-pleim/adiabatic_fermi_hubbard/README.md

 A Python package to simulate the Hubbard model ground state for simple lattices through adiabatic state preparation.

+### Dependencies

+This package has the following dependencies:
+- qiskit
+- qiskit-nature
+- qiskit-algorithms

 ### Copyright

 Copyright (c) 2024, Yannick Pleimling